lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/019_Psalms/Psalm_018.md

 18:17 He delivered me from my strong enemy, and from them which hated me: for they were too strong for me.
 18:18 They prevented me in the day of my calamity: but the LORD was my stay.
 18:19 He brought me forth also into a large place; he delivered me, because he delighted in me.
-18:20 The LORD rewarded me according to my righteousness; according to the cleanness of my hands hath he recompensed me.
+18:20 The LORD rewarded me according to my righteousness; according to the cleanness of my hands hath he recompensed me. <a class = "marginnote">v20: abundant providence. 上帝丰富的供应。(God has repaid (NASV) or rewarded (ESV) me according to the cleanness of my hands.</a>

 18:21 For I have kept the ways of the LORD, and have not wickedly departed from my God.
 18:22 For all his judgments were before me, and I did not put away his statutes from me.